bhar024/comsc334-bayes-nets/intro.md

 ### Introduction

-Hi, my name is Bhargavi and this my final project for COMSC334: Artificial Intelligence!
+Hi, my name is Bhargavi and this is my final project for COMSC334: Artificial Intelligence!

 **Project Goal**: Build on the Bayesian networks we studied in class and use them to understand causality and probabilistic graphical models.